enniovilla/project-1-ci/README.md

 I wanted to play around with the colors a bit, so I chose to keep the navigation bar in a light color and the top part of the background always in a dark tone and the bottom part in a light tone, since the footer is in a dark tone, so I could have a nice contrast on the page and not irritating the user's eyes.

-On the website I used a background image created in Canva in purple/dark blue with musical notes in grayish colors and on the pages where I didn't use this image, I used a gradient of the dark tone with the light tone, thus playing with colors going from the darkest to the lightest tone.
+On the website I used a gradient of the dark tone with the light tone, thus playing with colors going from the darkest to the lightest tone.

 - I used the color `#FCDAD7` in the navigation bar.
 - I used the color `#F05244` for the edges of the containers on every page of the website.
 This color also appears when the user hovers over the buttons and the posters on the main page.
-- The gradient in the background when I didn't use the background image is made with the colors `#26174B` and `#FCDAD7`.
+- The gradient in the background is made with the colors `#26174B` and `#FCDAD7`.
-- The background image created on Canva has color `#26174B`.
 - On the buttons I chose `#AB2D8` to be the color.
 - The logo has three colors: `#F05244`, `#AB2D8` and `#5E276F`.